Event endedEditor's Choice

 Friday 26 July 2013 at 7.30pm

-Chairs, blankets, picnics, tissues and a good sense of humour are all required when Kneehigh Theatre company presents this brief but all-consuming affair of the most romantic kind.
+Chairs, blankets, picnics, tissues and a good sense of humour are all required when Gloucestershire-based theatre company Jenny Wren Productions presents this brief but all-consuming affair of the most romantic kind.

 Expect to be whisked off for meals out, cinema dates, messing about in boats and a good old British afternoon tea with lashings of cake – all played out in a railway station tea room under the rather nosy eyes of an ensemble of larger-than-life staff, armed with sparkling wit and a song or two.
 Tickets cost £11, £8 for concessions.

 Closing another sterling Open-Air Theatre Festival will be Cheltenham’s answer to Jools Holland, Peter Gill and friends, for a fantastic helping of cool jazz on a balmy summer’s eve.